JurgenR/aioslsk/docs/source/MESSAGES.rst

 ChatPublicMessage (Code 152)
 ----------------------------

-Chat message from all public rooms, use :ref:`ChatEnablePublic` and :ref:`ChatDisablePublic` to disable / enable receiving these messages.
+Chat message from all public rooms, use :ref:`EnablePublicChat` and :ref:`DisablePublicChat` to disable / enable receiving these messages.

 :Code: 152 (0x98)
 :Receive: